 The Center helps organizations around the world discover how behavioral, cognitive and social science can unveil insights into how people think, make decisions and behave.
-Through the use of science, systems thinking and human-centered design, the Center helps organizations create and implement powerful communication strategies.
+Through the use of science, systems thinking and human-centered design, the Center helps organizations create and implement powerful communication strategies to drive change.

 In support of evidence-based communication, the Center provides training to government agencies, universities, foundations, public interest communications agencies and nonprofits.

-The Center develops workshops to share research with social change leaders and scientists to help them develop better communication strategies, and it organizes frank: the gathering for people who change the world, an annual conference dedicated to public interest communications.
+The Center develops workshops to share research with change leaders and scientists to help them develop better communication strategies.
+It organizes frank, an annual conference dedicated to public interest communications.

 How we select partners and projects